Tsavo East National Park: Dida, The "Queen of Tsavo"

 Dida was a female elephant that lived in Tsavo East National Park.
-She was famously known for her long tusks and was considered one of Africa’s largest female tuskers.
+Famously known for her long tusks and considered one of Africa’s largest female tuskers.

-She was estimated to be between 60 and 65 years old at the time of her death.
+Estimated to be between 60 and 65 years old at the time of her death.
 Over the years, she cared for several generations of elephants.
-As Tsavo’s long-standing female leader, Dida represented years of lived experience and insight passed down through generations.
+As Tsavo’s long-standing female leader, Dida represented years of experience and insight passed down through many generations.

-Dida died in 2022 due to natural causes attributed to her advanced age.
+Dida died in 2022 from natural causes attributed to her advanced age.
 Her remains were found after some time, with only bones left, suggesting she had died long before the discovery.

 Threats

 Human-Wildlife Conflict

-Elephants raiding farms continues to be a major source of human-wildlife conflict amongst the communities living around Tsavo East National Park such as in Taita Taveta.
+Elephants raiding farms continues to be a major source of human-wildlife conflict amongst the communities living around Tsavo East National Park like Taita Taveta.
 Several cases of invasions have been reported, with the latest being in May 2025, when an elephant strayed into the community.

 Farmers use bees to deter elephants from invading their farms.

 In 2017, stray lions from Tsavo East Park strayed into Magarini Constituency, killing several livestock.

 A key reason for the human-wildlife conflicts is often drought, which forces the animals into communities, in search of food and water.

 Poaching

 Poachers target animals in parks for the game meat and the ivory tusks in some animals such the tusker elephants.
-The government and partners have however put strong measures in place to minimize poaching in the parks.
+The government and partners have however put strong measures in place to minimize poaching in the park.

-Over the past few years, poaching cases have continued to be reported, with some resulting in the arrest of suspected poachers.

 Satao, a well-known tusker elephant who had lived in Tsavo East National Park for over four decades, was killed by ivory poachers.
 His body was found mutilated, with the tusks removed, having been struck by a poisoned arrow.
 He was killed in May 2014.

-In 2017, Satao II, another tusker at the Tsavo Park was attacked and killed by poachers.
-The body was discovered during a routine flyover of the park, with his tusks still intact.
-He was 50 years old when he was killed.
+In 2017, Satao II, another tusker in Tsavo Park was killed by poachers.
+The body was discovered during a routine flyover of the park, with the tusks still intact.
+He was 50 years old when was killed.
 Shortly after the carcass was discovered, two individuals suspected of being involved in the killing were arrested.

-Poaching was evidenced in 2022 during the severe drought period, as people hunted down wildlife for meat.
+Poaching was evident in 2022 during a severe drought, as people hunted wildlife for meat.